nixpanic/heketi/doc/admin/snapshot.md

     * id: _string_, Snapshot UUID
     * name: _string_, Name of the snapshot
     * description: _string_, Description of the snapshot
-    * created: _string_, Date when the snapshot was taken
+    * created: _int_, Seconds after the Epoch when the snapshot was taken
     * volume: _string_, UUID of the volume that this snapshot belongs to
     * cluster: _string_, UUID of cluster which contains this snapshot
     * Example: